wombleton/gitlaw-nz/acts/C/Charitable Trusts Act 1957.md

     *   (c) unless the application is authorised by the society.

-    (3) Every such application for incorporation shall be in form 2 of [Schedule 2][75], or to the like effect, and shall be signed by not less than 5 members of the society or by a majority of the trustees of the society.
+    (3) Every such application for incorporation shall be in [form 2][82] of Schedule 2, or to the like effect, and shall be signed by not less than 5 members of the society or by a majority of the trustees of the society.

     Compare: 1908 No 164 s 5